 Family life is so important in Europe, that it’s no surprise that the welcoming behavior of the locals make Europe such a baby & toddler friendly destination.

-Speaking of gear, it’s true that traveling with a baby or toddler can be a bit complicated at times.
+Speaking of baby travel gear, it’s true that traveling with a baby or toddler can be a bit complicated at times.
 Many of these issues can be solved by bringing or renting the proper travel gear.
-Thankfully, the Europeans have made it easy for parents at every turn:
+Thankfully, it’s easy to travel to Europe with a toddler or baby.
+For instance:

 Not sure if your baby carrier or stroller is best for travel?
 Let us help you make the right decision!

-There is an abundance of child friendly accommodations in Europe, including plenty of apartment style hotels.
-Having separate bedrooms is so important for young families when it comes to everyone getting a good night’s sleep.
+There is an abundance of baby-friendly accommodations in Europe, including plenty of apartment style hotels.
+Having separate bedrooms is so important for young families when it comes to your baby sleeping well on vacation.
 Plus the separate bedrooms mean that parents don’t have to spend the evening whispering in the dark as you would have to in a regular hotel room.

 If you plan on moving around a lot, bring a toddler travel bed so your toddler has a familiar sleep environment!

-We have enjoyed every single day of our trips to Europe and it’s safe to say our kids have too.
+We have enjoyed every single day of our trips to Europe with a baby and toddler.
 The high priority Europeans place on family life is evident everywhere you go.
-It not only rubs off on you, but it makes your trip so much easier and more fun.
+It not only rubs off on you, but it makes your trip to Europe with a baby or toddler so much easier and more fun.

 This post was sponsored by Air Canada Vacations.
 The opinions are completely our own based on our family travel experiences.